AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 ## GraphQL Schema Generation from Content Fragments {#graphql-schema-generation-content-fragments}

-GraphQL is a strongly typed API, which means that data must be clearly structured and organized by type.
-The GraphQL specification provides a series of guidelines on how to create a robust API for interrogating data on a certain instance.
+GraphQL is a strongly typed API, which means that content must be clearly structured and organized by type.
+The GraphQL specification provides a series of guidelines on how to create a robust API for interrogating content on a certain instance.
 To do this, a client needs to fetch the Schema, which contains all the types necessary for a query.

 For Content Fragments, the GraphQL schemas (structure and types) are based on **Enabled** Content Fragment Models and their data types.